-How Do Guys Get Over A Breakup?
-Experts Reveal The Truth
+This Is How Guys Actually Get Over A Breakup, According To Experts

 Anyone you talk to, regardless of their gender, will tell you that breakups are pretty terrible for everyone involved.
 Depending on who initiated the breakup, however, the pain isn't always 50/50.
 More often than not, it's women who get the bad rap for acting "crazy" or some how irrational post-breakup — this, of course, is a generalization.
 But for the ladies out there who are wondering how guys get over a breakup, Elite Daily spoke with a few male dating experts to get to the bottom of some of the most common ways men cope with breakups.